 The Operations Section Chief is the IC's lieutenant.
 He is responsible for executing the strategy developed by the ASRC IC and Plans Section Chief, and responsible for running the Command Post Operations Center.
-He supervises all other members of the Command Staff.
-His specific duties
+His specific duties are

 - a.
 General operational planning; - b.
 Supervising task assignment (the Operations Section Chief initiates each Task Assignment Form (TAF)); - c.
-Maintaining the TAF File; - d. {Situation Unit Leader}: maintaining the Status Map, which shows the current state of the search, and - e.
-Briefing and debriefing Field Team Leaders (FTL's).
+Maintaining the TAF File; - d.
+(Situation Unit Leader (SITSTAT, for SITuation STATus)): maintaining the Status Map, which shows the current state of the search (see also under Resources Unit Leader), and - e.
+Briefing and debriefing Field Teams or Field Team Leaders (FTL's).